 Methods.
-We perform high-resolution numerical simulations with zero net magnetic helicity using the PENCIL CODE with up to 2048^3 mesh points and relate the decay time to the Alfvén time for different resistivities and viscosities.
+We performed high-resolution numerical simulations with zero net magnetic helicity using the Pencil Code with up to 2048^3 mesh points and relate the decay time to the Alfvén time for different resistivities and viscosities.
 Results.
 The decay time is found to be longer than the Alfvén time by a factor that increases with increasing Lundquist number to the 1/4 power.
 The decay exponent is as expected from the conservation of the Hosking integral, but a timescale dependence on resistivity is unusual for developed turbulence and not found for hydrodynamic turbulence.
 In two dimensions, the Lundquist number dependence is shown to be leveling off above values of $\approx 25,000$, independently of the value of the viscosity.

 Conclusions.
-Our numerical results suggest that resistivity effects have been overestimated by Hosking and Schekochihin in their recent work to reconcile the cosmic void observations with primordial magnetogenesis.
+Our numerical results suggest that resistivity effects have been overestimated in earlier work.
 Instead of reconnection, it may be the magnetic helicity density in smaller patches that is responsible for the resistively slow decay.
 The leveling off at large Lundquist number cannot currently be confirmed in three dimensions.